Managing Itchy Skin: How to Find Relief and Break the Cycle

 Building Habits That Help

-• Keep showers short and lukewarm — 10 minutes or less tends to work best.
+• Keep showers short and lukewarm.
+10 minutes or less tends to work best.

-OTC and Clinical Options Worth Exploring
+Over-the-Counter and Clinical Options Worth Exploring

-• Nutritional support — Some people explore supplements for their anti-inflammatory properties.
+• Nutritional support.
+Some people explore supplements for their anti-inflammatory properties.
 Talk to your provider before starting anything new.

 Making This Work for Your Life

 Have questions about managing itch or unsure where to start?
 Your Zest care team is here to help you build a plan that actually fits your life.
-You can also find our recommended products in the Zest Marketplace.
+You can also find recommended products in the Zest Marketplace.

 The Skin Deep Summary